Miss America pageant leaving Atlantic City for Connecticut

 The pageant began in Atlantic City in 1921 as a way to extend the summer tourism season beyond Labor Day weekend.

-It became synonymous with the New Jersey seaside resort, but moved to las Vegas in 2005, returning to Atlantic City in 2013.
+It became synonymous with the New Jersey seaside resort but moved to Las Vegas in 2005, returning to Atlantic City in 2013.

+The pageant went through some big changes last year, the most attention-getting being the elimination of the swimsuit competition in favor of more in-depth contestant interviews.

+It had been held at the historic Boardwalk Hall, and a parade in which contestants wore shoes with themes identified with their individual states had become part of the pageant’s history.

 Its latest departure from Atlantic City had been expected since the Casino Reinvestment Development Authority declined to renew subsidies for the pageant following last September’s competition.

-Over the past six years, the agency spent more than $20 million on the pageant.
+Over the past six years, the agency spent more than $20 million on subsidies for the pageant.